Facts

 Humanitarian overview

-In 2012, when armed groups took control of Mali's northern regions, more than half a million Malians were displaced from their homes.
-Roughly 150,000 people fled to neighbouring countries, and hundreds of thousands became displaced inside Mali.
+In 2012, armed groups took control of Mali's northern regions.
+A decade later, the armed conflict has spread to more regions, causing widespread displacements.
+More than 150,000 people have fled to neighbouring countries, and hundreds of thousands remain displaced inside Mali.

 In June 2015, a peace agreement was signed between the two major armed coalitions and the government.
-Since then, authorities have gradually returned to the north, providing basic services in the largest towns.
-But many remote areas still lack basic services, like healthcare and education.
-On top of this, conflicts have increased exponentially in the central regions.
+Following this, authorities gradually returned to the north, providing basic services in the largest towns.
+Many remote areas still lack basic services, like healthcare and education.
+On top of this, conflicts have increased exponentially in the central and southern regions.

-Since the eruption of conflict those who remained have faced violence, poverty and food insecurity, and the number of internally displaced people continues to increase.
-Over 400,000 people fled their homes in northern and central Mali in 2021 due to intercommunal clashes, a rise in armed groups and military operations.
-In addition, there are about 50,000 refugees.
-Humanitarian needs are staggering.
-The UN estimates that over 5.9 million people needed assistance in 2021.
+Since the eruption of the conflict, those who remained have faced violence, poverty and food insecurity, and the number of internally displaced people continues to increase.
+Over 391,000 people fled their homes in northern and central Mali in 2023 due to intercommunal clashes, a rise in armed groups and military operations.
+In addition, there are 85,484 refugees as per December 2023.
+The humanitarian needs are staggering.
+The UN estimates that over 7.1 million people will need assistance in 2024, although the humanitarian response plan is targeting only 4.1 million.

 -